nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   such a record.
 In this case, all 7 students have the record.<br><br>
   ![Unmark Command](images/ui/ui-unmark.png)
   <br><br>
-* `unmark 1 c/T01` removes the attendance record for class `T01` from the first student.
+* `unmark 1 c/T01` removes the attendance record for class `T01` from the first student.<br><br>

 **See Also:**
 [`mark`](#542-marking-attendance-of-student-mark)

-### 5.4.4 Grading assignment for student: `grade`<br><br>
+### 5.4.4 Grading assignment for student: `grade`

-**Function:** Changes the grading status for a specific assignment for students.<br><br>
+**Function:** Changes the grading status for a specific assignment for students.

 You can change the grading status for the assignments using this command.
-If the record of the<br><br> assignment does not yet exist for the specified student, a new entry for the assignment will be<br><br> automatically created for the student.
-This can help you to better keep track of assignments that you<br><br> have graded or received.
+If the record of the assignment does not yet exist for the specified student, a new entry for the assignment will be automatically created for the student.
+This can help you to better keep track of assignments that you have graded or received.

 <div markdown="block" class="alert alert-info">